adkelley/prolog-starter/README.md

 # Starter Template for SWI-Prolog Projects

 Before proceeding with the instructions below, be sure to download and install [SWI-Prolog](https://www.swi-prolog.org/Download.html).
-Note, for MacOSX, I prefer to use [Homebrew](https://formulae.brew.sh/formula/swi-prolog) instead.

 ## Instructions

 To convert this template to your own project: